MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization.
 The optional DeployR package, available for **Microsoft R Server** only, provides the tools for doing just that; it is a full-featured web services software development kit for R which allows programmers to use Java, JavaScript or .Net to integrate the R analysis output with a third party package.
 [Learn more about DeployR...](deployr-about.md)

+##Differences in R Features between Microsoft R Products

+Microsoft R products are available in the following 'flavors':

+**Microsoft R Server**
+No restrictions.
+Optimized performance and scalability through parallelization and streaming.
+Includes setup of Microsoft R Server (Standalone), which can be used to set up a client computer.
+Supports resource governance of external scripts to customize server resource usage.
+**Microsoft R Clientr**
+No performance restrictions.
+However, model deployment for production is not supported.
+Microsoft R Server (Standalone) can be installed on a client computer to develop and test scenarios using remote compute context.
+Additionally, the End-User License Agreement permits one R Services Client to connect to a production instance of SQL Server 2016, for developing and testing solutions.
+**Microsoft R Open**
+Microsoft R Open is available across all editions.
+However, R script execution is single-threaded, like that of conventional packages.
+Data that can be processed is limited to the data that can fit in server memory.
+You cannot install Microsoft R Server (Standalone).
+You can install Microsoft R Client, which has some limitations, such as single-threaded execution and memory.

+###Microsoft R Server
+Performance of R solutions in SQL Server is expected to generally be better than any conventional R implementation, given the same hardware, because R can be run using server resources and sometimes distributed to multiple processes.
+Depending on the input data and the processing of it, queries can be distributed across multiple partitions for faster processing.
+Users can also expect to see considerable differences in performance and scalability for the same R functions if run in Enterprise Edition vs. Standard Edition.
+Reasons include support for parallel processing, streaming, and increased threads available for R worker processing.
+However, performance even on identical hardware can be affected by many factors outside the R code, including competing demands on server resources, the type of query plan that is created, schema changes, the need to update statistics or create a new query plan, fragmentation and so on.
+It is possible that a stored procedure containing R code might run in seconds under one workload, but take minutes when there are other services running.
+We recommend that you monitor multiple aspects of server performance, including networking for remote compute contexts, when quantifying R job performance.
+We also recommend that you configure Resource Governor, a feature available only in Enterprise Edition, to customize they way that R jobs are prioritized or handled under heavy server workloads.
+You can define classifier functions to specify the source of the R job and prioritize certain workloads, limit the amount of memory used by SQL queries, and control the number of parallel processes used on a workload basis.
+###Microsoft R Client
+Developer Edition provides performance equivalent to that of Enterprise Edition; however, use of Developer Editions is not supported for production environments.
+While developing solutions, you can install Microsoft R Server (Standalone) on a remote client computer for use in developing and testing the solution.
+For systems in production, you can use Microsoft R Client to connect to any production instance.
+###Microsoft R Open
+Even Standard Edition should offer some performance benefit, in comparison to standard R packages, given the same hardware configuration.
+However, Standard Edition does not support Resource Governor.
+Using resource governance is the best way to customize server resources to support varied R workloads such as model training and scoring.
+Standard Edition also provides limited performance and scalability in comparison to Enterprise and Developer Editions.
+Specifically, all of the ScaleR functions and packages are included with Standard Edition, but the service that launches and manages R scripts is limited in the number of processes it can use.
+Moreover, data processed by the script must fit in memory.

 ## Starting Microsoft R